mossprescott/moonface/README.md

 ## Implementation

-Images of the moon are rotated, scaled, and dithered to the MiP 64-color palette at build time, including an image for each step of rotating through 90 degrees.
-On each update, the appropriate image is chosen, rendered into an offscreen buffer (with rotation in ncrements of 90°), and then the "dark" portion of the disk is erased.
+Images of the moon are rotated, scaled, and dithered to the MiP 64-color palette at build time, including an image for each step of rotating through 90°.
+On each update, the appropriate image is chosen, rendered into an offscreen buffer (with rotation in increments of 90°), and then the "dark" portion of the disk is erased.

 That erasing now turns out to be the bottleneck, with lots of geometry to find the exact pixel boundaries of the moon's image for each row of the image, and then a `Dc.clear()` call.

-The actual drawing is relatively quick, even with a rotation and scale transform involved.
+The actual bitmap drawing is relatively quick, even with a rotation and scale transform involved.

 ## Limitations